home - Electricity

 • stone dust in the composition of the material can have a different degree of grinding.
 The coarser the grind, the coarser the pattern will be;

-• high-quality plaster can, both, and give it away, so the material is characterized by excellent strength;
+• high-quality plaster can, both, and give it away, therefore the material is characterized by excellent strength;

 • depending on the type of finish, the surface can be smooth, artistic or.